Ariel Winter Says She Would Be Studying To Become A Lawyer If Not For Acting

 Ariel Winter has been sharing sultry looks from her recent shoot with Imagista, but the photos aren’t the only eye-catching thing about the interview.

 The 19-year-old discussed her rise to fame as she also mentioned what she would be doing if not acting.
-Ariel is quoted by site as saying she thinks she would be on her way to law school if she wasn’t busy starring in Modern Family.
+Ariel is quoted by the site as saying she thinks she would be on her way to law school if she wasn’t busy starring in Modern Family.

 “I think I would be a full time college student.
 I think I would be working towards becoming a prosecutor.”